 Friends don’t let friends manually post to social media.
 You don’t have time for it.
 Yes, it’s slightly more effective if you do it manually, but it also encourages you to waste precious time browsing Facebook or Instagram.

 Bottom line: schedule your content using a program that’s easy for you to manage.
 Then you can spend your time on social media engaging with people.

-Auto-posting to Pinterest and Instagram (business profiles only): Tailwind or Later
+Auto-posting to Pinterest and Instagram (business profiles only): Later

 Best social media scheduler for beginners: Buffer